If it's a record or a tape and I can play it - it's suitable.

 or not.
 An off-centre recording cannot be accurately treated 'digitally'.

-Another solution would be to use a turntable wit no centre spindle (or
+Another solution would be to use a turntable with no centre spindle (or

-a narrwo one) but I do not currently use one.
-One for the future!
+a narrow one) but I do not currently use one.

 Chemical or heat damage: